Battle of Cherbourg (1864): Battle

 During the battle, 40 Confederate sailors were casualties (19 killed in action or drowned and 21 wounded).
 Another seventy or so were picked up by Kearsarge.
-Thirty or so were rescued by Deerhound, a British yacht, which Captain Winslow asked to help evacuate Alabama's crew, and three French pilot boats.
-Captain Semmes and fourteen of his officers were among the sailors rescued by Deerhound.
-Instead of delivering the captured Confederates to Kearsarge, Deerhound set a course for Southampton, thus enabling Captain Semmes' escape.
-This act severely angered Kearsarge's crew, who begged their captain to allow them to open fire on the British yacht.
-Captain Winslow would not allow this, so the Confederates got away and avoided imprisonment.
-Three men were wounded aboard the United States' vessel, one of whom died the following day.
+Thirty or so were rescued by British civilian yacht Deerhound, which Winslow asked to help evacuate Alabama's crew, and three French pilot boats.
+Semmes and fourteen of his officers were among the sailors rescued by Deerhound.
+Instead of delivering the captured Confederates to Kearsarge, Deerhound set a course for Southampton, thus enabling Semmes' escape.
+This angered the Kearsarge's crew, who begged their captain to allow them to open fire on Deerhound.
+Winslow would not allow this, and the rescued Confederates escaped being captured.
+Three men were wounded aboard Kearsarge, one of whom died the following day.

 Aftermath

 In art

-For many years after the battle, Confederate Captain Semmes stated that he would never have chosen to test USS Kearsarge had he known of her armor-clad protection.
-CSS Alabama had destroyed or captured dozens of Union merchant vessels during her Atlantic cruises; when word of Alabama's sinking reached the northeastern United States, many Northerners were joyful. Édouard Manet produced two paintings of the fight, The Battle of the Kearsarge and the Alabama, now at the Philadelphia Museum of Art, and Kearsarge at Boulogne, now at the Metropolitan Museum of Art.
+For many years after the battle, Confederate Captain Semmes stated that he would never have chosen to test Kearsarge had he known of her armor-clad protection.
+Alabama had destroyed or captured dozens of Union merchant vessels during her Atlantic cruises, and when word of Alabama's sinking reached the northeastern United States, many Northerners were joyful. Édouard Manet produced two paintings of the fight, The Battle of the Kearsarge and the Alabama, now at the Philadelphia Museum of Art, and Kearsarge at Boulogne, now at the Metropolitan Museum of Art.
 American marine artist Xanthus Smith painted six versions of the naval battle.
 The most famous of these, a massive work exhibited at the 1876 Centennial Exposition, is in the collection of the Union League of Philadelphia.

 The 37th album of Les Tuniques Bleues, titled Duel dans la Manche ("Duel in the Channel"), takes place during the Battle of Cherbourg, on USS Kearsarge.

 The battle was commemorated in the sea shanty "Roll, Alabama, Roll".